 Two studies have shown that omega-3 fatty acids might help reduce acne.
 That’s only two studies, and we will need to see them replicated before we know for sure.
 But it makes sense that omega-3 supplements (fish oil pills) might reduce acne because ingesting omega-3 fatty acids can reduce inflammation, and acne is an inflammatory disease.

 But as with most things in life, too much of a good thing can lead to problems.
 Taking too omega-3 fatty acids in excess can cause side effects including:

 - Stomach pain

 - Bleeding in those taking anticoagulant drugs

 A good recommendation is to limit your intake of the omega-3 fatty acids called EPA and DHA that are present in fish oil to 2000 mg per day.
 This can usually be obtained from 6 to 7 pills of fish oil supplements per day, or 3 “concentrated” fish oil supplements.
 If you are vegetarian, try microalgae (often called algae) supplements.

-What I Do: The science behind omega-3s for skin health and overall health feels deep enough to me to commit to supplementing, so I make sure to take 6 fish oil pills every day.
-I shopped around until I found a brand that didn't give me fish burps.
-Fish burps can be a sign that the oil has gone rancid, so find a brand that doesn't give you fish burps.
-I keep mine in the freezer to keep them as fresh as possible.
+What I Do: The science behind omega-3s for skin health and overall health feels deep enough to me to commit to supplementing, so I make sure to take 6 cod liver oil pills every day.
+I use cod liver oil in particular because I don’t get a lot of sun exposure, and cod liver oil also contains vitamin D. I shopped around until I found a brand that didn’t give me fish burps.
+Fish burps can be a sign that the oil has gone rancid, so find a brand that doesn’t give you fish burps.
+Tip: I keep mine in the freezer to keep them as fresh as possible.

 - What are Omega-3 Fatty Acids?